 When ETIAS for Europe is up and running, each traveler to Europe will need to either apply as usual for a Schengen visa or if they are eligible, they will be able to complete the quick and easy online ETIAS application to ensure they are registered and permitted to travel to Europe.

 Once they have been granted an ETIAS visa waiver which will be sent to their personal email as indicated by the applicant, the ETIAS is valid for a total of 3 consecutive years and will not need to be renewed until the ETIAS itself or the passport connected to the visa expires.

 What do you need to be eligible to apply for ETIAS?

 The requirements for applying for ETIAS are quite simple and straightforward.
-The first of the ETIAS requirements is that the applicant be a passport holder of an eligible ETIAS country which currently corresponds to the 60+ countries whose citizens can travel to the European Schengen zone without a visa.
+The first of the ETIAS requirements is that the applicant is a passport holder of an eligible ETIAS country which currently corresponds to the 60+ countries whose citizens can travel to the European Schengen zone without a visa.

-The valid travel document needed to apply for an ETIAS to travel to Europe must be a machine readable electronic passport from one of the ETIAS eligible countries.
+The valid travel document needed to apply for an ETIAS to travel to Europe must be a machine-readable electronic passport from one of the ETIAS eligible countries.
 At the moment no biometric data will be required on the ETIAS application form nor will the applicant be required to supply his or her fingerprints.

-The applicant will also have to provide their personal information such as name, date and place of birth, current residence etc. and enter their contact details.
+The applicant will also have to provide their personal information such as name, date, and place of birth, current residence, etc. and enter their contact details.
 Another ETIAS requirement is that the traveler supplies the correct data from their passport including country and date of issue, passport number and expiry date.

-Finally, each ETIAS-eligible applicant must answer certain security questions regarding drug use, criminal background, employment history, previous European travel information and general security details.
+Finally, each ETIAS-eligible applicant must answer certain security questions regarding drug use, criminal background, employment history, previous European travel information, and general security details.